 I like to use Bob’s Red Mill Tri-color quinoa in my recipes.
 It’s a blend of organic white, black and red quinoa and it adds a lot of beautiful color to my dishes.
 When it’s cooked, it has a nice nutty flavor and fluffy texture with a slight crunch.
 Bob’s Red Mill quinoa is also thoroughly rinsed and dried so it removes any of the saponins that may cause bitterness.

 Quinoa is easy to make

 Do you ever feel rushed to get a nutritious meal on the table in the evening?
 The good news is that quinoa is also really easy to prepare.
 It only takes 15 minutes to cook!
+You can even cook it in a rice cooker if you have one.
 One of my tips is that I like to cook my quinoa in chicken or vegetable stock because it infuses it with great flavor.